Mrian07/Proyeksi/docs/installation-and-operations/operation/restoring/README.md

 ### Using docker-compose

-Let's assume you want to restore a database dump given in a file, say `openproject.sql`.
+Let's assume you want to restore a database dump given in a file, say `proyeksiapp.sql`.

 If you are using docker-compose this is what you do after you started everything for the first time using `docker-compose up -d`:

 1. Stop the ProyeksiApp container using `docker-compose stop web worker`.
-2. Drop the existing, seeded database using `docker exec -it db_1 psql -U postgres -c 'drop database openproject;'`
+2. Drop the existing, seeded database using `docker exec -it db_1 psql -U postgres -c 'drop database proyeksiapp;'`
-3. Recreate the database using `docker exec -it db_1 psql -U postgres -c 'create database openproject owner openproject;'`<sup>*</sup>
+3. Recreate the database using `docker exec -it db_1 psql -U postgres -c 'create database proyeksiapp owner proyeksiapp;'`<sup>*</sup>
-4. Copy the dump onto the container: `docker cp openproject.sql db_1:/`
+4. Copy the dump onto the container: `docker cp proyeksiapp.sql db_1:/`
-5. Source the dump with psql on the container: `docker exec -it db_1 psql -U postgres` followed first by `\c openproject` and then by `\i openproject.sql`.
+5. Source the dump with psql on the container: `docker exec -it db_1 psql -U postgres` followed first by `\c proyeksiapp` and then by `\i proyeksiapp.sql`.
 You can leave this console by entering `\q` once it's done.
-6. Delete the dump on the container: `docker exec -it db_1 rm openproject.sql`
+6. Delete the dump on the container: `docker exec -it db_1 rm proyeksiapp.sql`
 7. Restart the web and worker processes: `docker-compose start web worker`

 _\* If your database doesn't have an ProyeksiApp user you either have to create one or use which ever user you used before._